 - Chicago Style is used in many social science fields.

 - CSE (Council of Science Editors) is used by the scientific community

 - IEEE (Institute of Electrical and Electronic Engineers) is used by the engineering community.

-Regardless of which style is used, citations typically provide four types of bibliographical information:
+Regardless of which citation style is used, attributions typically provide four types of bibliographical information:

 - Name of Author(s)

 - Title of source, whether it’s a book/article/website, etc

 - Date of publication, if available